 The bottom line is that while it is said that “consumers vote with their feet”, private equity firms vote with their cash.
 And a $7 million investment into a year old startup that is Symfony-centric is quite the vote of confidence for the open source framework.
 Free indeed.

-EnderTech is a Los Angeles Web Developer able to provide solutions for your Symfony, PHP and other web development needs.
+Endertech is a Los Angeles Software Development Company able to provide solutions for your Symfony, PHP as well as web development needs.
 Contact us for a free consultation.